Print Version

 How do I protect myself and others?

 You can also help prevent the spread of measles by washing your hands after coughing, sneezing, and going to the washroom, and before preparing foods or eating.
 If you do cough or sneeze, cover your nose and mouth.
-Do not share cigarettes or drink from the same glass, water bottle or straw as others.
+Do not share cigarettes, vapes or drink from the same glass, water bottle or straw as others.

 Is there anything special I need to know about measles?